astrotime/timenomad_app/collections/_posts/2019-02-20-the-four-elements-rule-zodiac-signs.md

     height: 760
 ---

 Each of the twelve Zodiac signs are traditionally said to be ruled by one of the four alchemical Elements — Fire, Earth, Water or Air.
-This approach divides the whole Zodiac wheel into four groups of three signs — four Fiery signs, four Earthy signs, four Watery signs and four Airy signs.
+This approach divides the Zodiac wheel into four groups of three signs — four Fiery signs, four Earthy signs, four Watery signs and four Airy signs.

 It is simple and natural to think along the lines: